Drabble/async-tasks/README.md

 We can potentially improve thread creation with a thread pool.
 This would allow reuse of old threads, instead of recreating them.
 Creating a thread has a big overhead.

-It would be interesting to try to use atomics instead of mutexes in the thread to avoid blocking calls.

 Benchmarking the tasks to compare multiple elements.
 Asynchronous vs synchronous, long iterations vs small iterations in a task, thread pool vs no thread pool for handling a lot of tasks.